Sosobae/AirBnB_clone/README.md

 Arguments

 Most commands have several options or arguments that can be used when executing the program.
 In order for the Shell to recognize those parameters, the user must separate everything with spaces.

-Example:

-user@ubuntu:~/AirBnB$ ./console.py

-(hbnb) create BaseModel

-49faff9a-6318-451f-87b6-910505c55907

-user@ubuntu:~/AirBnB$ ./console.py

-or

-user@ubuntu:~/AirBnB$ ./console.py $ echo "create BaseModel" | ./console.py

-(hbnb)

-e37ebcd3-f8e1-4c1f-8095-7a019070b1fa

-(hbnb)

-user@ubuntu:~/AirBnB$ ./console.py

-Available commands and what they do

-The recognizable commands by the interpreter are the following:

-Command		 Description

-quit or EOF	 Exits the program

-Usage	By itself

------	-----

-help	Provides a text describing how to use a command.

-Usage	By itself --or-- help <command>

------	-----

-create	Creates a new instance of a valid Class, saves it (to the JSON file) and prints the id.
-Valid classes are: BaseModel, User, State, City, Amenity, Place, Review.

-Usage	create <class name>

------	-----

-show	Prints the string representation of an instance based on the class name and id

-Usage	show <class name> <id> --or-- <class name>.show(<id>)

------	-----

-destroy	Deletes an instance based on the class name and id (saves the change into a JSON file).

-Usage	destroy <class name> <id> --or-- .destroy()

------	-----

-all	Prints all string representation of all instances based or not on the class name.

-Usage	By itself or all <class name> --or-- <class name>.all()

------	-----

-update	Updates an instance based on the class name and id by adding or updating attribute (saves the changes into a JSON file).

-Usage	update <class name> <id> <attribute name> "<attribute value>" ---or--- <class name>.update(<id>, <attribute name>, <attribute value>) --or-- <class name>.update(<id>, <dictionary representation>)

------	-----

-count	Retrieve the number of instances of a class.

-Usage	<class name>.count()

-Author

-Benjamin Musyoki, and musaabmoha